nicolasdespres/respect/README.md

 schema.last_error.context[1]     #=> "in object property `age'"
 ```

-_Respect_ does not parse JSON document by default but it is easy to do so using one of the JSON decoder available in Ruby:
+_Respect_ does not parse JSON document by default but it is easy to do so using one of the JSON parser available in Ruby:

 ```ruby
 schema.validate?(JSON.parse('{ "name": "My name", "age": 20, "email": "me@example.com" }'))   #=> true